Dhipauk27/Slay/README.md

 # Slay
-A windows service built on .NET framework
+A windows service built on .NET framework.

+Read more about Slay on ""